Asia stocks advance ahead of Trump speech, China congress

 Asian stocks were mostly higher Tuesday after another strong finish on Wall Street as investors awaited a speech by President Donald Trump to the U.S. Congress.

-BIG SPEECH: Investors are awaiting Trump's first speech to a joint session of Congress, scheduled for Tuesday evening — or Wednesday morning in Asia.
-Investors are hoping he'll outline promised tax cuts, infrastructure spending and other business friendly policies.
-On Monday he told a group of governors, "We're going to start spending on infrastructure big."
-He also noted that his upcoming budget would include increasing defense spending by $54 billion while cutting domestic programs and foreign aid by the same amount.
+BIG SPEECH: Investors are hoping Trump's first speech to a joint session of Congress, scheduled for Tuesday evening — or Wednesday morning in Asia will bring more clarity on promised tax cuts, infrastructure spending and other business friendly policies.
+On Monday the president told a group of governors, "We're going to start spending on infrastructure big."
+He also said his budget would propose increasing defense spending by $54 billion while cutting domestic programs and foreign aid by the same amount.

 INVESTOR INSIGHT: "There will be a few things that the market will hunt for in his address," said Jingyi Pan of IG in Singapore.
 "This includes tax, infrastructure and trade policies and the lack of details may not placate the increasingly impatient market.
 Should the details, or the lack of, disappoint the markets, the hunt for safe havens may pick up instead."